vidify/vidify/CONTRIBUTING.md

 It's strongly recommended to join [the official Discord server](https://discord.gg/yfJSyPv) for discussion and help when developing.

 You can run the module locally with `python -m vidify`, after running `python setup.py develop`.
 The first command will run the Python module, but you need the second one to compile the Rust parts of Vidify ([make sure you have Rust installed in your system](https://www.rust-lang.org/tools/install)).
-You will also need all the required Python dependencies installed with `python setup.py install`.
+You will also need all the required Python dependencies installed with `pip install -e .`.

 ## Project organization
 Vidify combines both Rust and Python, the former for core and performance-focused parts, and the latter for the rest.
 Here's a brief description of the directories in this repository: